 Cesky Krumlov is a nice weekend trip for a group of friends – whether you’re searching for culture, good food and drinks, or a relaxing weekend away from the city.
 Seeing as you’re this trip’s mastermind, you’ve come to the right place.
 Here’s a list of hotels in Cesky Krumlov that your friends will love.

 If you want to stay within the old town center, this is another fantastic place to stay with your friends.
-They’ve got great rooms and amenities, and quadruple rooms start at EUR 140.
+They’ve got great rooms and amenities.

 For the ultimate steal, check out Residence Muzeum Vltavinu right in the middle of the old town and a few meters from the river.
-It’s one of the best-value hotels in town with apartments for four starting at EUR 88/night.
+It’s one of the best-value hotels in town.

 I have to be honest with you: there’s a reason Cesky Krumlov ends with “lov(e).”
 The town simply evokes romance at every turn.
 But that’s not to say there’s no room for strong-willed, independent solo travelers in this town.
 There is!
 But just in case you begin to question your decision to come here alone, grab a table by the river and drink it all away with the region’s finest beer.